sankalp1999/3rdSem-Data-Structures-Lab/README.md

 - If you know about CP and not really interested, it's ok.
 No need to do under peer pressure.
 There are a lots of areas and lots of ways to get into companies that pay really good salaries or whatever is your aim. for ex: you can be really good at developing stuff (apps, web development) or say something like deep learning (helps in masters but I would not recommend if you wanna do placement, kind of hard to get internships)

+### Many ways to get into good companies or universities are there.

 **Remember that if you say yes to one thing, you are saying no to something else.**

 Becoming good at CP requires a lot of discipline and focus*(kind of universal law) but (yes, probably more than development stuff atleast at the college level).
 I am working on the above two.
 I would argue that it will take a hell lot of time as compared to learning basic-intermediate web development/app dev etc. especially you are not that good at thinking skills/maths. (trust me, give a CF round and you will realise.)